DCC-EX/dcc-ex.github.io/docs/ex-turntable/getting-started.rst

   #include "IO_HCSR04.h"    // Ultrasonic range sensor
   #include "IO_VL53L0X.h"   // Laser time-of-flight sensor
   #include "IO_DFPlayer.h"  // MP3 sound player
-  //#include "IO_TurntableEX.h"   // Turntable-EX turntable controller
+  //#include "IO_TurntableEX.h"   // EX-Turntable turntable controller

-Note the last line, this is the device driver required to enable Turntable-EX support.
+Note the last line, this is the device driver required to enable |EX-TT| support.

 Scrolling down towards the bottom of that file, you will also see this indented section:

 .. code-block:: cpp

   //=======================================================================
-  // The following directive defines a Turntable-EX turntable instance.
+  // The following directive defines a EX-Turntable turntable instance.
   //=======================================================================
   // TurntableEX::create(VPIN, Number of VPINs, I2C Address)
     //